You should understand key concepts related to the support for a subset of the Web Ontology Language (OWL).

-This chapter describes concepts related to the support for a subset of the Web Ontology Language (OWL).
-It builds on the information in Chapter 1, and it assumes that you are familiar with the major concepts associated with OWL, such as ontologies, properties, and relationships.
+This chapter builds on the information in RDF Semantic Graph Overview, and it assumes that you are familiar with the major concepts associated with OWL, such as ontologies, properties, and relationships.
 For detailed information about OWL, see the OWL Web Ontology Language Reference at

 RDFS-based ontologies only allow specification of class hierarchies, property hierarchies,